gomint/gomint-docs/docs/development/creating-your-first-command.md

       EntityPlayer player = (EntityPlayer) commandSender;

-      // Now that we have casted the CommandSender to an EntityPlayer, we can use those methods on the object.
+      // Now that we have casted the CommandSender to an EntityPlayer, we can use those methods on the object. player.setVelocity(new Vector(0, 2, 0));
-      // Commands from players are executed on player'S current world thread, so we do not need to care about that for now. player.setVelocity(new Vector(0, 2, 0));
     } else if (commandSender instanceof ConsoleCommandSender) {
       // TODO: Let's add arguments in a moment!